pmean/build-website/text/07/ReviewStatisticalMethods.md

 > own and they need to consult more often with statisticians.
 >
 > If someone comes to you are and presents an approach that you know is
-> flawed, you don\'t have to acquiesce just because other people have
+> flawed, you don't have to acquiesce just because other people have
 > done it this way and got it published.
 Just show them this article and
 > point out that